isomerpages/gb-assist/pages/solutionrepo/solution24.md

 N.A. for non-SMEs

 #### Things to Note
-- Minimum 30% ordinary shares (ultimate individual ownership) held directly/indirectly by Singaporean/PR
+-Minimum  30% ordinary shares (ultimate individual ownership) held directly/indirectly by Singaporean/PR
 - No change in vendor allowed
 - The purchase of pre-owned/used equipment is not supportable